tkn-tub/ns3-gym/src/lte/doc/source/lte-testing.rst

 It shows that CSG members may attach to either CSG or non-CSG cells, and simply choose the stronger one.
-On the other hand, non-members can only attach to non-CSG cells, even when they are actually receive stronger signal from a CSG cell.
+On the other hand, non-members can only attach to non-CSG cells, even when they are actually receiving stronger signal from a CSG cell.

+The CSG scenario reveals an interference issue experienced by the UE highlighted in the figure above.
+The UE is positioned within the coverage of a CSG cell but it is not a member of the CSG.
+The CSG cell becomes a source of major interference to the UE and causing difficulties (i.e. low SINR) to the UE in its attempt to attach (i.e. receiving MIB and SIB1) to the closest non-CSG cell.

-Note that a real life CSG deployment typically implements interference coordination.
+A real life CSG deployment typically implements interference coordination to remedy such issue.
 Section 5.1 of [TS36922]_ describes frequency, time, and spatial partitioning as possible approaches to interference coordination.
 However, none of these approaches are implemented in this test suite.

-As "expected", interference issues occur in the simulation.
-The issue is more apparent in the CSG scenario, as experienced by the UE (highlighted in Figure :ref:`fig-lte-cell-selection-closed-access` above) which is well positioned within the coverage of a CSG cell but not a member of the CSG.
-After the UE fails to attach to the CSG cell, the cell becomes a major interference to the UE and causing difficulties to the UE in attempting to attach to the closest non-CSG cell.
-In other words, the UE is experiencing low SINR when receiving transmission from the non-CSG cell.
-As a result, the UE takes longer time to attach to the non-CSG cell because it often fails to receive system information messages (e.g. MIB, SIB1, and SIB2) from the non-CSG cell.